cwendorf/Sourcebook/EASI/data-analysis/onesample.md

 ### Obtaining Inferential Statistics

-Get the mean difference and its confidence interval.
+2. Type the following to get the mean difference and its confidence interval.

 ```{r}
 (Outcome) |> estimateMeans(mu = 7)
 ```

-Test the mean difference for statistical significance.
+3. Type the following to test the mean difference for statistical significance.

 ```{r}
 (Outcome) |> testMeans(mu = 7)
 ```

-Get the standardized effect size for the mean difference.
+4. Type the following to get the standardized effect size for the mean difference.

 ```{r}
 (Outcome) |> standardizeMeans(mu = 7)